Claudiojpj/Claudiojpj/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Business Analyst that contributing to  backend for building  applications that help the daily routine for users.
+- :telescope: I’m working as Business Analyst that contributing to  backend for building  applications that help the daily routine for users.

 - :seedling: Exploring Technical Content Writing.